 Spilling the Grief

-So what qualifies me to write on grief?
-What it is and how to get through it?
+it?
 Easy answer – I have been there.
-No one helped me through it; it was a battle I fought myself.
-I did fight it, and I came through it.
+No one helped me through it; it was a battle I

-I won’t say I won the battle because I still have days that I struggle.
-Days where I think to myself, “Who would it hurt if I just stayed right here in my bed?”
-There are days where I balance precariously on the edge of being slightly misty to running the very real risk of drowning in my own tears.
+to myself, “Who would it hurt if I just stayed right here in my bed?”
+There are days where I balance precariously

-For the most part, however, I’ve learned to manage; and I think I can help you manage.
+most part, however, I’ve learned to manage; and I think I can help you manage.

 WHAT IS GRIEF?

-Let’s start with, what is grief?
-According to Wikipedia, this is the definition:
+with, what is grief?
+According to

 GRIEF is a multifaceted response to loss, particularly to the loss of someone or something that has died, to which a bond or affection was formed.
 Although conventionally focused on the emotional response to loss, it also has physical, cognitive, behavioral, social, and philosophical dimensions.

-So, did you understand that?
-Does it sum up what you feel?
-Here’s what I think grief is:
+understand that?
+Does it sum up what you

 GRIEF is the emotion you feel after losing someone or something important in your life.
 A similar feeling to when someone reaches into your chest and rips out your beating heart.
 What's left at that point (an empty hole), that is grief.
 It is such intense sadness that you lose the power to function and may even find yourself lying on the floor, unable to explain how you got down there.

-Every day, I reached to call her.
-I checked Facebook for her status updates.
-I waited all morning on my birthday for her to call and sing to me, just as she had done every year since I could remember.
-I brought her name up in every conversation.
-I told funny stories about her.
+stories about her.
 I talked about her like she was still here.
 And then someone asked me why I talked about her all the time - actually the question was, "Does it help you to talk about your momma all the time"?
 And that's the first time I realized that I WAS doing that!
 I hadn't been aware of it.
 But that told me something very important - I hadn't processed her death.
 I still thought of her as living.
 And so to me, the first step of walking through the grieving process has to be letting yourself realize - really realize - that the person you loved did indeed die.
 And that my friends, is a hard lesson!

 Photo from 1979: